There are no affiliate links on PagePipe.

 “Performance ratings are mainly indicators of good practice.
 Ratings tools check that the optimizations have been made.
 These ratings do not indicate, however, the actual speed of a site, they are only indicators.
 Good ratings do not guarantee a fast site and vice versa.
 The actual page load time is the most important metric to look at.”

 2 Reduce the number of Posts Shown on the Index Page.
 This is only a problem when the blog-listing page is the Home page.
-Then it may show too many featured images.
+Then it may show too many featured images – if they are used.
 Installing a lazy-load plugin fixes this.
 We recommend Rocket Lazy Load plugin.

 SiteGround recommends an infinite scrolling plugin or changing WordPress for “show at most” values.
 Those are good ideas.
 But, infinite scrolling can activate jQuery and add page weight, too.
 So test before and after installing any infinite-scroll plugin.